A Full Evening of Entertainment

 Here is What Happened

-So the first dance song is playing and just about up to the instrumental section when the announcement was to be made…
+The first dance song is playing and just about up to the instrumental section when the announcement (for the bridal party to join the bride and groom on the dance floor) was to be made…

 I quickly went around to the tables and found each member of the bridal party and asked them to line up with their partner.
 (You can see this happening on the video.)